mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 TinyPilot had insurance, but I chose coverage a year before when we carried half as much inventory.
 And even if insurance paid out, TinyPilot would be dead in the water for months until we could restart our whole manufacturing pipeline.

-I arrived at our office building and walked up to TinyPilot's office on the second floor, the carpet squishing damply with every step I took.
+I arrived at the building and walked up to TinyPilot's office on the second floor, the carpet squishing damply with every step I took.

 When I reached my floor, I was relieved to see that the sprinkler had actually burst in the shared conference room, not TinyPilot's suite.
 I unlocked our office and found everything was bone dry.
 The water hadn't even trickled under our door.